Backend

 # you could also wipe out your neo4j database and delete all volumes with:

-$ docker-compose down -v
+docker compose down -v

-$ docker exec backend yarn run db:migrate init
+yarn db:migrate init

 Data migrations